luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 OP_IF
   OP_PUSH "name"
-  OP_PUSH $label            # Should follow RFC-1034 DNS rules for labels and use downcase letters OP_PUSH $operation        # Type of operation: 0 for creation, 1 for update OP_0
+  OP_PUSH $label            # Should follow RFC-1034 DNS rules for labels and use downcase letters OP_0
   OP_PUSH "dns-nostr"
   OP_PUSH $nostr_pubkey_hex # Raw hexadecimal representation of the Nostr public key